 TrueNAS can secure connections to its WebUI using ACME-provisioned TLS certificates.
 Because I don't want to expose TrueNAS to the internet, the best possible way to get a certificate is to use ACME DNS-01.
 Unfortunately, TrueNAS only supports Cloudflare and AWS Route 53 out of the box.
 For other DNS providers, a shell script can be used.
 I am using deSEC.io and so I needed to write a shell script.
 I struggled quite a bit with this because there's not really any documentation out there about how to do it.

-Assuming TrueNAS tries to get a certificate for my.dns.domain
+Assuming TrueNAS tries to get a certificate for my.dns.domain it will call the shell script with

 the following parameters.
 To set the challenge, it calls